Since other works of media generally have a soundtrack, it would only be natural for songs that can make you cry to show up there.

 - Scrubs How To Save A Life by The Fray before Dr Cox's Heroic BSOD.
 Rips you to shreds.

 - The score piece "Sacrifice" from the Buffy the Vampire Slayer season 5 finale.

-- How can no one mention the theme song to Series/Dawson's Creek.
+- How can no one mention the theme song to Dawson's Creek.
 That's a tearjerker if ever there was one.
-Just take one listen to [[ http://www.youtube.com/watch?v=U0qdaTTS53M the song]].
+Just take one listen to [[ https://www.youtube.com/watch?v=U0qdaTTS53M the song]].

 - Half the songs towards the end of Wicked, in particular "For Good" — especially if you lost someone that you loved.

-- The reprise of "I'll Cover You" from RENT is one of the most heartbreaking songs she knows due to its Dark Reprise status.
+- The reprise of "I'll Cover You" from RENT is one of the most heartbreaking songs in the musical due to its Dark Reprise status.
 If you aren't visibly devastated by the time Collins sings When your heart has expired, you do not deserve to call yourself human.
 Almost everyone who watches RENT admits that this song has shaken them up horribly — the emotional impact triples when you remember the happiness of the original song.

 - "Will I" is another one.
 The crescendo of the male and female voices for this song is so beautiful.

 - RENT's "Halloween" is all about Mark's fear of ending up alone and have all of his friends, especially Roger, dying on him.

 - The entire second half of Lou Reed's Rock Opera Berlin, where in the space of three songs, a woman falls into a drug habit to cope with her husband's abuse to her "friends'" chilling indifference, finally runs away, falls into prostitution, loses her children, and finally kills herself, all while the narrator (a bitter ex) essentially tells her she has only herself to blame.
 The finale, called "Sad Song," may actually be the most cheerful song on the side.